duncan-m/product-management-toolkit/README.md

 # product-management-toolkit
 Toolkit for entrpreneurs, product managers and product leaders.

 It is a set of tools and resources that I reference when I get into new projects/products.
+They're not all useful all the time but they're pretty helpful a lot of the time.

 ## Discovery tools
 - Product stakeholder map